 Best heated rollers for big bouncy curls – Remington Jumbo Curls

-This set of rollers retails at £79 but there are only 12 rollers in the set; however they are jumbo-sized so they’re excellent for creating great, big curls.
-If you’ve got short or fine hair these rollers are not for you but those of you with thick or long hair will love them.
+This set of rollers includes 12 rollers in the set; however they are jumbo-sized so they’re excellent for creating great, big curls.
+If you’ve got short or fine hair, these rollers are not for you.
+But those of you with thick or long hair will love them.
 The set has two sizes of rollers inside and each roller is ceramic coated for good, even heat distribution.

 Heated rollers – styling tips

 - Make sure your hair is completely dry before using.

 - Start with a low temperature and move it upward to find the right setting for your hair type.

 - When placing the hot rollers into your hair, start at the tip of your hair and wrap round upward toward your head.

 - Make sure the width of each section of your hair is the same as the width of the roller you are using.